-Take into account that the wind blows quite strong on the coast of Cadiz.
+Consider that the wind blows quite strong on the coast of Cadiz.
 For lovers of surfing and sailing sports, it is one of the best places to practice them.

 Book your course here if you are a beginner and would like to take advantage of your trip to Conil to get started in the surf world.